mon11sh/Smart-Privacy-Vault-/README.md

-# 🛡️ CanaraVeriGPT
+# 🛡️ Smart Privacy Vault

-Welcome to **CanaraVeriGPT** — a secure, smart, and simple data verification system powered by tokens and GPT intelligence! 🚀
+Welcome to smart privacy vault with granular consent — a secure, smart, and simple data verification system powered by tokens and GPT intelligence! 🚀

 ---